 Another way to visualize this data is to look at the analytics based on elapsed time on executed steps.

-In reference to the previous diagrams, Decision steps 3,4,5 & 6 executed, and they elapsed 0 milliseconds to execute.
+In about previous diagrams, Decision steps 3,4,5 & 6 were executed, and they took 0 milliseconds to execute.
 Step 7 was a computation, it took 93 milliseconds to execute.

 Step 8 was the same computational expression as step 7, and it took 0 milliseconds to execute, as shown below: